redis/redis-doc/commands/info.md

 *   `used_cpu_user_main_thread`: User CPU consumed by the Redis server main thread

-The **commandstats** section provides statistics based on the command type, including the number of calls, the total CPU time consumed by these commands, and the average CPU consumed per command execution.
+The **commandstats** section provides statistics based on the command type, including the number of calls that reached command execution (not rejected), the total CPU time consumed by these commands, the average CPU consumed per command execution, the number of rejected calls (errors prior command execution), and the number of failed calls (errors within the command execution).

 For each command type, the following line is added:

-*   `cmdstat_XXX`: `calls=XXX,usec=XXX,usec_per_call=XXX`
+*   `cmdstat_XXX`: `calls=XXX,usec=XXX,usec_per_call=XXX,rejected_calls=XXX,failed_calls=XXX`

+The **errorstats** section enables keeping track of the different errors that occurred within Redis, based upon the reply error prefix ( The first word after the "-", up to the first space.
+Example: `ERR` ).

+For each error type, the following line is added:

+*   `errorstat_XXX`: `count=XXX`

 The **cluster** section currently only contains a unique field: